irebah/mouse-training/README.md

 This project is licensed under the MIT License.
 See the [LICENSE file](./LICENSE.md) for details.

 The sound used in the project is 10 Second Countdown by thomas_evdokimoff -- https://freesound.org/s/202193/ -- License: Attribution 4.0

+The sound used in the project is acess denied buzz by Jacco18 -- https://freesound.org/s/419023/ -- License: Creative Commons 0